Juvenile Crime and Juvenile Laws in Texas

 Your Child has Rights Granted Under Texas Law

 If your child is taken into custody or detained by law enforcement, they are allowed two phone calls, one to a parent or legal guardian and the other to a lawyer.
 It is critical for you to have a juvenile criminal lawyer available to you if you find yourself in this situation.
 You need to have access to a Williamson County Juvenile lawyer that has experience with the Williamson County juvenile justice system.
-Stephen Hesse has years of experience dealing with the juvenile court system.
+Steve Hesse has years of experience dealing with the juvenile court system.
 Mr. Hesse was recognized as a “Prosecutor of the Year” by the Williamson County Children's Advocacy Center for his efforts in fighting crimes against children.
 Mr. Hesse has extensive jury trial experience in felony, misdemeanor and juvenile cases.
-Stephen's last assignment before locating in Georgetown Tx. was in Harris County was as a prosecutor in the Child Abuse Division.
+Steve's last assignment before locating in Georgetown Tx. was in Harris County was as a prosecutor in the Child Abuse Division.

 A juvenile in custody in Williamson County has the right to remain silent until his or her lawyer is present.
 Your child should also be reminded of his or her rights.
 Without this reminder, the county law enforcement individual is guilty of a misdemeanor.
 You cannot be denied access to speak to your child in private, even if he or she is in a juvenile detention facility.
 You have the right to be informed of any proceedings in which your child is involved.
 It is important that you are aware of these rights.